 David Scannell acted for the Claimants (instructed by Osborne Clarke).

-Sarah Ford QC and Tim Johnston acted for the First Defendant, Infineon (instructed by Slaughter & May).
-Zahra Al-Rikabi is also instructed by Slaughter & May for Infineon in the proceedings.
+Sarah Ford QC and Tim Johnston acted for the First Defendant, Infineon (instructed by Slaughter and May).
+Zahra Al-Rikabi is also instructed by Slaughter and May for Infineon in the proceedings.